 Prerequisite: "C" grade or higher or "Pass" in CS 180 or equivalent

-3 hours lecture, 3 hours laboratory Continuation of CS 180.
+Continuation of CS 180.
 Provides the programmer with professional training with an emphasis on documentation, structured programming, and programming to professional standards using Visual Basic.
-CSU.
-UC

 281 INTERMEDIATE C++ PROGRAMMING AND FUNDAMENTAL DATA STRUCTURES 4 UNITS